Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 Our proposal encompasses three categories of data: the waveforms, the catalog data, and the inventory and system information.
 It also concerns system metadata such as velocity models.

 We propose using the `ASDF` format with a `.asdf` extension to store the waveforms, the catalog (QuakeML), and inventory (StationXML) information.
-The `ADSF` format provides a convenient and comprehensive mechanism to store the provenance and lineage in of the data to provide traceability and data history.Note that the `ASDF` format also provides a convenient way to store auxiliary data including but not necessarily limited to:
+The `ADSF` format provides a convenient and comprehensive mechanism to store the provenance and lineage information related to the data genesis and modification to provide traceability and data history.
+Note that the `ASDF` format also provides a convenient way to store auxiliary data including but not necessarily limited to:

 -   **Ambient Noise Correlations**: Pre-computed cross-correlations between stations, which can be essential for techniques like ambient noise tomography.

--   **Adjoint Sources**: Useful for full waveform inversion (FWI) methods, where the difference between observed and simulated waveforms is back-propagated into the subsurface to update model parameters.

--   **Receiver Functions**: Derived from teleseismic recordings, these provide insights into the subsurface structure, especially at the crust-mantle boundary.

 -   **Instrument Response**: Though typically part of the StationXML, having the actual instrument response curves stored as auxiliary data can facilitate more direct correction of the waveforms without referencing external databases.

+- **Ray Tracing and Ray Parameter**:

 -   **Processing Logs**: Detailed logs of processing steps performed on the data, which can be crucial for ensuring data quality and understanding potential issues or artifacts.